 Customers can complete prescriptive applications by printing or submitting them online.
 Prescriptive incentives are available for a wide variety of standardized energy efficiency measures with “deemed” savings values, such as lighting equipment, air compressors, variable speed drives and steam traps.

-Upstream Process
+Midstream Process

-The Upstream Initiatives offer instant discounts (i.e., incentives) to customers for the purchase of qualified, high efficiency products including luminaires, kitchen equipment, water heating equipment and high efficiency heating and cooling technologies at participating distributors.
+The Midstream Initiatives offer instant discounts (i.e., incentives) to customers for the purchase of qualified, high efficiency products including luminaires, kitchen equipment, water heating equipment and high efficiency heating and cooling technologies at participating distributors.
 By offering discounts through distributors, the Company obviates the need for individual customers to submit incentive applications, a significant barrier for non-managed and smaller customer accounts.
 Customers no longer need to submit applications for incentives, which drives far greater program participation and more equitable distribution of incentive funds.
-The Upstream Initiatives impact the market by reducing the cost of energy-efficient products compared to less efficient alternatives and by encouraging distributors to stock and promote high efficiency products.
-Note: The Upstream Lighting Initiative’s savings and budget are captured within the Retrofit Program and the Upstream HVAC and Food Service Initiatives are captured within the New Construction Program.
+The Midstream Initiatives impact the market by reducing the cost of energy-efficient products compared to less efficient alternatives and by encouraging distributors to stock and promote high efficiency products.
+Note: The Midstream Lighting Initiative’s savings and budget are captured within the Retrofit Program and the Midstream HVAC and Food Service Initiatives are captured within the New Construction Program.

 Custom Application

 A Company sales representative or project expeditor assists customers and their vendors with the completion of the Retrofit Program’s custom applications.
-These are applications for the installation of any energy efficiency measure not incentivized through the Prescriptive or Upstream Initiatives.
+These are applications for the installation of any energy efficiency measure not incentivized through the Prescriptive or Midstream Initiatives.
 A custom measure typically requires a Minimum Requirements Document that provides details regarding project guidelines and engineering specifications.
 Custom measures also require detailed savings calculations completed by a combination of customer, vendor and Company staff.
 For some projects, additional post-installation monitoring must be completed prior to incentive payment to ensure projects perform in accordance with the Minimum Requirements Document.

 Project Expeditors